AtScaleInc/sml-models/README.md

 # Getting Started

-## How to Install AtScale
+## How to the Install AtScale Semantic Layer Platform
-Download AtScale Developer Community Edition and follow the installation instructions here: [AtScale Developer Community Edition](http://www.atscale.com/community)
+Download the [AtScale Developer Community Edition](http://www.atscale.com/community) and follow the installation instructions

 ## How to Connect to Tutorial Data in AtScale
 ### How to Use the Pre-configured PostgresSQL Tutorial Data